internet-sicherheit/eco-blockchain-governance/README.md

 ## Working Groups

 In the initial step, the eBGF is structure along 4 seperate working (technical, legal, ecnomy & incentives, network governance) to handle these partial aspect of governance.
-Those should align their working with regards to the [Trust over IP](https://trustoverip.org/) Layer 1 (Utility Layer).
+Those should align their work with regards to the [Trust over IP](https://trustoverip.org/) Layer 1 (Utility Layer).
 In order to keep an initial focus, the applicability of the eBGF on the blockchain technologies Ethereum and Hyperledger Indy needs to be considered.

 ```ascii